Livermore VAMC

 Livermore VAMC - Livermore, CA

 Livermore Vamc is a substance abuse treatment center located at 4951 Arroyo Road in the 94550 zip code in Livermore, CA. The treatment center accepts men and women.
-It also provides treatment to veterans and people with trauma.
-Livermore Vamc offers administration of naltrexone, buprenorphine maintenance and prescription of suboxone.
-Some of the treatment approaches at Livermore Vamc include substance use counseling approach, relapse prevention treatment and anger management.
-It also offers HIV/AIDS counseling, substance use education and hepatitis counseling and support.
-In addition, it provides Naloxone and overdose education and aftercare and continuing care.
-Livermore Vamc provides outpatient treatment, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides treatment to people with trauma and veterans.
+Livermore Vamc offers buprenorphine maintenance, administration of naltrexone and suboxone prescription.
+Some of the treatment approaches at Livermore Vamc include substance use counseling approach, relapse prevention treatment and motivational incentives.
+It also offers counseling for individuals, health education services and marital/couples counseling.
+In addition, it provides continuing care plus aftercare and Naloxone and overdose education.
+Livermore Vamc provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient rehabilitation and regular outpatient treatment.

 Address: 4951 Arroyo Road, Livermore, CA 94550